-Appendix C: Cluster Analysis
+Appendix B: Cluster Analysis

 Identifying the factors that support existing businesses and those that are instrumental in attracting new businesses are key to understanding the assets and barriers to maintaining and expanding the commercial base.
-Additionally, knowing the stakeholder needs provide a clearer understanding of the potential and issues facing Nubian Square.
+Additionally, knowing the stakeholders' needs provides a clearer understanding of the potential and issues facing Nubian Square.

 Clusters are groups of closely related and interconnected businesses that operate within a specific geography and benefit from their geographic proximity.
 The companies operating within a cluster are connected by a shared workforce, supply chains, and technologies.
-Clusters can have a significant impact on the survival and growth of small businesses (Delgado, Porter, and Stern, 2010; Kuah, 2002) and well-designed cluster development strategies can further stimulate startups and job growth (Chatterji, Glaeser, and Kerr, 2013; Muro and Fikri, 2011).
+Clusters can have a significant impact on the survival and growth of small businesses and well-designed cluster development strategies can further stimulate startups and job growth.

 Strong clusters in a particular geographic area are those in which that area specializes.
-Table 1 provides a list of Nubian Square's strong clusters and are those that make up a higher percentage of total employment in the Square than in the city of Boston as a whole.
-Strong clusters are important to identify because they identify Nubian Square's competitive advantages as compared to the rest of the city.
-For purposes of this analysis, Nubian Square is defined as the area within a 0.75-mile radius of the Bruce C. Bolling Municipal Building, located at 2300 Washington Street.

-Table 1: Strong Clusters in Nubian Square (2019)
+Table B.1 provides a list of Nubian Square's strong clusters and are those that make up a higher percentage of total employment in the Square than in the City of Boston as a whole.
+Strong clusters are important to identify because they identify Nubian Square's competitive advantages as compared to the rest of the City of Boston.
+For purposes of this analysis, Nubian Square is defined as the area within a 0.75-mile radius of the Bruce C. Bolling Municipal Building, located at 2300 Washington Street, Roxbury, MA 02119.
+Table B.1: Strong and Very Strong Clusters inNubian Square (2019)30